arjun372/NE591-008/README.md

 # NE591 Lab MonoRepo #

-This is a monorepo for the in- and out- lab deliverables for the `NE591-008` course.
+This is a monorepo for my in- and out- lab deliverables for the `NE591-008` course.
 I have chosen to organize it this way to build on the cumulative code changes from each lab, and to reuse as many helper functions as possible.
 A secondary objective is to benchmark my implementations against the `Boost` library functions.